Geographical distribution

 As described in the WOAH Terrestrial Animal Health Code, the WOAH early warning system includes immediate notifications and follow-up reports on:

-Countries are coloured according to the available information regarding their stable disease situation (disease status legend).
+Countries are coloured according to the available information regarding their stable disease situation (disease situation legend).
 This information is provided by countries through the WOAH monitoring system, which is a different reporting channel.

-Immediate notifications (points) and disease status (country/region colours) are reported to the WOAH in different spatial and temporal scales, and therefore are displayed in the map as layers which can be filtered independently.
+Immediate notifications (points) and disease situation (country/region colours) are reported to the WOAH in different spatial and temporal scales, and therefore are displayed in the map as layers which can be filtered independently.

 Available through the World Health Organization.